 People love baby corn for its sweet flavor, grainy texture, and numerous health benefits.
 This vegetable is low in starch and calories, and high in fiber.

 I made golden-fried baby corn yesterday.
 It was so crispy and scrumptious that the whole batch disappeared in no time!
 This recipe is very easy to make.
 It took me about 25 minutes from start to finish.

 Golden-fried baby corn makes a great appetizer or party snack.
-Let me now share with you the detailed recipe.
+Let me share with you my detailed recipe.

 - 15 baby corn, washed, slit horizontally

 - 1/4 teaspoon chat masala powder (optional, available in Indian stores)

 - 1/2 teaspoon coriander powder